ethereum/devp2p/discv5/discv5-theory.md

 A ticket is a registrar-issued object that allows an advertiser to retry a registration attempt after waiting.

 A ticket is bound to the advertisement, the registrar, and timing information.
 The advertiser uses the latest ticket issued by the registrar when retrying the registration.
 The exact ticket encoding, signature format, and signature domain are specified in the wire-format document.

 Algorithmically, a ticket contains enough information for the registrar to verify:

 - the advertisement to which the ticket applies;
-- the time at which the ticket was first issued;
+- the registrar time at which the ticket was first issued;
-- the time at which the ticket was last updated;
+- the registrar time at which the ticket was last updated;
-- the remaining waiting time reported to the advertiser;
+- the remaining waiting duration reported to the advertiser;
 - that the ticket was issued by the registrar.

+The timestamps in the ticket are generated and interpreted by the registrar.
+The advertiser does not need to compare those timestamps with its own local clock.
+The advertiser only needs to wait for the relative waiting duration reported by the registrar before retrying.

 A retry is valid only during the registration window associated with the ticket:

     tmod + twait ≤ now ≤ tmod + twait + δ

-where `tmod` is the ticket modification time, `twait` is the remaining wait time reported in the ticket, and `δ` is the registration window duration.
+where `tmod` is the ticket modification time according to the registrar's clock, `twait` is the remaining waiting duration reported to the advertiser, `δ` is the registration window duration, and `now` is the registrar's current time when processing the retry.

-If the advertiser retries before the scheduled time, the registrar may ignore the request.
-If the advertiser retries after the registration window, the advertiser loses the accumulated waiting time and must start over.
+The advertiser does not use `tmod` to schedule the retry and does not need its clock to be synchronised with the registrar's clock.
+The advertiser waits for the relative duration `twait` using its own local timer, then retries with the ticket.
+The registrar validates the retry window using its own clock when the ticket is presented again.

 ### Waiting-Time Function